Soccer-Managing PSG players' moods and entourages is not easy - Pochettino

 PSG, who are 10 points clear at the top of Ligue 1 and play Nantes at home on Saturday, failed to defend the league title last season while they fell at the semi-final stage in the Champions League.

-Pochettino, who was previously manager at Tottenham Hotspur and guided them to a Champions League final, said the requirements at the French side were vastly different, with an expectation of immediate success.
+Pochettino, who was previously manager of Tottenham Hotspur and guided them to a Champions League final, said the requirements at the French side were vastly different, with an expectation of immediate success.

 "PSG wants to win.
 To win the Champions League, the Championship, the Cup - all the matches.
 They didn't come looking for us to build a project, asking us what we needed to develop our ideas, or what we like," he added.